curtisalexander/readstat-rs/README.md

 ```sh
 readstat data /some/dir/to/example.sas7bdat --output /some/dir/to/example.parquet --format parquet --rows 100
 ```

+### Parallelism
+The `data` subcommand includes a parameter for `--parallel`.
+If invoked with this parameter, the *reading* of a `sas7bdat` will occur in parallel.
+If the total rows to process is greater than `stream-rows` (if unset, the default rows to stream is 50,000), then each chunk of rows is read in parallel.
+Note that all processors on the users's machine are used with the `--parallel` option.
+In the future, may consider allowing the user to throttle this number.

+Note that although reading is in parallel, *writing* is still sequential.
+Thus one should only anticipate moderate speed-ups as much of the time is spent writing.

+:warning: Utilizing the `--parallel` parameter will increase memory usage &mdash; there will be multiple threads simultaneously reading chunks from the `sas7bdat`.
+In addition because all processors are utilized, CPU usage will maxed out during reading.

 ### Reader
 The `preview` and `data` subcommands include a parameter for `--reader`.
 The possible values for `--reader` include the following.